BRAIN-Lab-AI/Many-to-Many-Alignment-Learning-for-Histopathology-Image-Classification-using-Vision-Language-Models/README.md

 2. **Advanced Loss Functions:** Integrate novel loss functions (e.g., perceptual loss) to better capture artistic nuances and structural details.
 3. **Enhanced Data Augmentation:** Implement sophisticated data augmentation strategies to improve the model’s robustness and reduce overfitting.

-### Proposed Solution:  Future work will focus on addressing
+### Proposed Solution:

-\# HistoAlign: Binary Zero-Shot Histopathology Classification (CPU Version)
+\# HistoAlign: Binary Zero-Shot Histopathology Classification

 \*\*HistoAlign\*\* is a dual-encoder zero-shot learning framework for binary classification of breast histopathology images using the \*\*PLIP\*\* model.

 The framework performs \*benign vs. malignant\* classification in a pure zero-shot setting and runs entirely on \*\*CPU\*\*, making it accessible and reproducible for researchers without GPU resources.

----

 \## 🚀 **Overview**

 Histopathological image analysis traditionally relies on large, annotated datasets and model fine-tuning.